scafi/learning-scafi-alchemist/README.md

 * colors based on ...
 * the simulator runs the program every x seconds
-* the interaction among devices builds the distributed data structure
+* the interaction among devices builds the distributed data structure -->
 **Something wrong?**

 Try the following:
-1. clone manually using ...
+1. clone manually using `git clone https://github.com/scafi/learning-scafi-alchemist.git`
-    1. alternatively: download zip
+    1. alternatively: download the repository zip ([<kbd>Download</kbd>](https://github.com/scafi/learning-scafi-alchemist/archive/refs/heads/master.zip!))
-    3. unzip
+    3. then unzip the repository to a local folder
-4. open a terminal insid zip
+4. open a terminal inside the clone/downloaded folder
-5. run ...
+5. run `./gradlew runHelloScafi`

+If you still have problems executing the experiments, please consider opening an issue in which you report:
+- your machine configuration (OS, Java Version, ...)
+- the error reported

 ## Guided examples